Fillmore, California: In popular culture

 While Rancho Camulos appears in the film Ramona (1910), Fillmore's State Fish Hatchery is featured in Susanna Pass (1949).

-Movies shot in Fillmore include Hit and Run.
+Movies shot in Fillmore include Almost An Angel and Hit and Run.

 La Bamba was partially filmed in Fillmore.
 The old run-down house can be found in North Fillmore.

 Well-preserved downtown Fillmore is a popular filming location for television and movies.
 The January 4, 2007, episode of CSI entitled Leaving Las Vegas prominently featured old-town Fillmore as the fictional town of "Larkston, Nevada".
 Scenes in the television series Jericho and Big Love are also filmed there.

 The town of Paleto Bay in Grand Theft Auto V is based on Fillmore.

 Fillmore was featured by Huell Howser in Road Trip Episode 102.